panda3d/panda3d-docs/programming/rendering-process/graphics-pipe.rst

 The Graphics Pipe
 =================

-The ``GraphicsPipe`` class is Panda3D's interface to the available 3-D API's, for instance OpenGL or DirectX.
+The :class:`.GraphicsPipe` class is Panda3D's interface to the available 3-D API's, for instance OpenGL or DirectX.
 In order to create a window that renders using a particular API, you must have a GraphicsPipe for that API.

-Normally, there is one default graphics pipe created for you automatically when you import DirectStart, accessible as ``base.pipe``.
+Normally, there is one default graphics pipe created for you automatically when you import :py:mod:`~direct.directbase.DirectStart`, accessible as ``base.pipe``.
 For most applications, there is no need to create any additional graphics pipes.

 There are two Config.prc variables that determine the graphics pipe or pipes that will be available to an application: